otrv4/otrv4/modes/otrv4-interactive-only-mode.md

 - "Sending an encrypted message to an offline participant".
 - "Receiving a Non-Interactive-Auth message".

+The specification for this mode, as compared with the "OTRv4-standalone" version, will differ in these sections:

+- "Public keys, Shared Prekeys and Fingerprints": an OTRv4's public shared prekey will never be created.
+- "Creating a User Profile": the "Public Shared Prekey" field is not allowed for this mode: there is no Public Shared Prekey generation or verification.
+  When validating the user profile, this field must not be verified.

 ## Considerations

 This mode achieves different security properties as the ones described in the